Welcome to the British Aikido History Information Website

 If you are interested in the life of this great Aikido teacher and renowned healer? please visit Kototama Books and the books written by Nakazono Sensei.

 Born in May 1918 in Southern Japan, Kagoshima District, Sensei Nakazono began his studies by practicing kendo at the age of 6.
 At 12 he began learning judo and at 19 started karate.
+Who later went on to Singapore & Penang to practice more about karate.
+Sensei had been traveling by bus from singapore to penang every week for the duration he is doing his practice at both places.
 Later he studied lance and many other forms of martial arts; then he fully submerged himself in the art of aikido.
 He studied with O Sensei Ueshiba, its founder.
 Following his mother’s inclination, Sensei Nakazono began his formal studies of acupuncture in 1934 at age 16.
 He was a student of George Ohsawa, the founder of macrobiotics, and Sakai Sensei, who taught the spirit of finite form, Jizo Bosatsu.
 He was re-introduced to the Kototama Principle by Sensei Ogasawara, and revised every aspect of his life and work with this profound viewpoint.
 In 1972 he moved to Santa Fe, where he established the Kototama Institute.
 He inspired the passage of the New Mexico Acupuncture Act in 1973.
 Sensei Nakazono taught the Kototama Principle in Santa Fe and throughout the world.
 He devoted his life to handing it over to all of humanity.
 Sensei Nakazono passed over on October 8, 1994.